List of Kyōryū Sentai Zyuranger characters: Ancient Tribes

-The following are the known Ancient Tribes:

 Yamato Tribe

-The Yamato Tribe (ヤマト族, Yamato Zoku) is a tribe that worships the Tyrannosaurus and the Dragon.
+The Yamato Tribe (ヤマト族, Yamato Zoku) is Geki and Burai's tribe that worships the Tyrannosaurus and the Dragon.

 Yamato King

-The Yamato King is the ruler of the Yamato Tribe who is the adoptive father of Burai and Geki.
-After the Black Knight was killed, Burai tried to avenge him only for the Yamato King to be killed by Bandora.
+The Yamato King is the co-ruler of the Yamato Tribe and the adoptive father of Geki.
+After the Black Knight was killed, Burai tried to avenge him, only for the Yamato King to be killed by Bandora.

 Yamato Queen

-The Yamato Queen is the ruler of the Yamato Tribe who is the adoptive mother of Burai and Geki.
+The Yamato Queen is the co-ruler of the Yamato Tribe and the adoptive mother of Geki.

 Black Knight

-The Black Knight (黒騎士, Kurokishi) is Burai and Geki's biological father.
+The Black Knight (黒騎士, Kurokishi) is Geki and Burai's biological father.
 A warrior who rebelled against the Yamato King, he was forced to give Geki up for adoption as punishment for his insubordination against the King.
-The Black Knight used this as an opportunity to challenge the King in order to reclaim Geki only to be defeated.
+The Black Knight used this as an opportunity to challenge the King in order to reclaim Geki, only to be defeated.
 Before dying, he told Burai to avenge his death.

 Sharma Tribe

-The Sharma Tribe (シャーマ族, Shāma Zoku) is a tribe that worships the Mammoth.
+The Sharma Tribe (シャーマ族, Shāma Zoku) is Goushi's tribe that worships the Mammoth.